headforwards-spd/headforwards-website/src/pages/info-pages/continuous-delivery.md

     isTwoColumns: true
     type: image-copy-component
     title: Clients see value faster
+    content:
+      - type: markdown
         text: >-
           Unlike developers who work to a monthly release cycle, Headforwards teams are geared up to deliver new software into production every day – so clients get valuable new features fast.

           Almost all Headforwards’ clients benefit from continuous delivery.
 From retail organisations to financial services providers, continuous delivery gives clients a commercial advantage, as it means they can offer new services and functionality faster than their competitors.
   - jobTitle: Senior developer
     name: Mike Tonks
     quote: >-